|

 a mixture of soils, this usually refers to soilless

-mixtures used for pot grown plants.
+mixtures used for pot grown plants in greenhouses.
 This media will

 consist of various proportions of